In 2018, Northern State University broke ground on a state-of-the art center that would enhance research and science education for the entire region.

 Outside, landscaping will include Dakota native prairie grasses, and green space featuring benches and picnic tables.
 There will also be an outdoor classroom that could be used by courses such as ecology or plant systematics, as well as possible summer programming.

-Take a look at the inside of this facility as this campus construction project nears completion:
+Take a look at the inside of this facility as this campus construction project neared completion:

-A brand new wolf will soon be watching over the Jewett Regional Science Education Center when it opens this fall at Northern State University.
+A brand new wolf now watches over the Jewett Regional Science Education Center at Northern State University.

-The sculpture is the size of a life-sized wolf, Lopez said, and is fabricated out of found objects and shapes of steel that he cut with his plasma cutter.
+The life-sized wolf sculpture is fabricated out of found objects and shapes of steel that Lopez cut with his plasma cutter.
+Since it was installed, it has already gotten a lot of attention.